 Since then we have been actively involved in corncrake conservation, such as setting up the Meadow Restoration project with the Birdwatch Ireland corncrake field worker to encourage farmers to grow more hay meadows, the traditional breeding habitat for corncrakes.

 We have been members of Bird watch Ireland and Irish Wildlife Trust for many years.

 In 2008 we ran our first birdwatching tour.
 Pleased with the response, we have added new tours every year.
 We have been improving our environmental practices every year.
 We see Ecotourism as the way forward for our business, so we can continue to grow in a sustainable way, while sharing our beautiful island with others.

 We are working to improve our environmental management systems.
 Waste in particular is a big issue on an island, everything which comes in on the boat must be used or sent out again.
-We think suppliers should take back their packaging, at present this is not the case.
-We are in the process of looking for suppliers who will do.
+We have persuaded our suppliers to take back all their cardboard packaging.

 We recycle all our paper, plastic, cans, tins, bottles, glass and batteries.